-No. of admissions for self- harm in Kent Kent Self- harm admission rate England average self-harm admission rate England worst self-harm admission rate England best self-harm admission rate 376 116.5 115.5 311.9 26.0
+No. of Kent Self- England England England best admissions for self-harm in Kent harm admission rate average self-harm admission rate worst self-harm admission rate self-harm admission rate 376 116.5 115.5 311.9 26.0

 - The self-harm admission rate in Kent is not significantly higher than the England average. - Rates of self-harm are significantly higher in South Asian women in England compared to white men or women or South Asian men.
 Rates are highest in South Asian women aged <35.
-South Asian women are also less likely to attend A&E following a repeated episode of self-harm. - There is currently conflicting evidence regarding rates of self-harm in other ethnic groups in England. - People who self-harm repeatedly are at greater risk of suicide than the general population with some studies demonstrating a 30-fold increase in risk of suicide, with greatest risk in the 6 months after the 1st episode of self-harm.
+South Asian women are also less likely to attend A&E following a repeated episode of self-harm.
+There is currently conflicting evidence regarding rates of self-harm in other ethnic groups in England. - People who self-harm repeatedly are at greater risk of suicide than the general population with some studies demonstrating a 30-fold increase in risk